A washing machine control panel

 5. Tap cold water

+The dryer setting you use depends on the fabric and recommendations on your garment’s care tag.
 As a general rule, higher temperatures are best used for heavy items, like towels, jeans and jackets.
-Low to medium heat settings are ideal for sheets, blouses and undergarments, while no heat settings are designed for heat-sensitive fabrics or garments containing rubber or plastic.
-When in doubt, always refer to your garment’s care tag for specific drying instructions to keep your family’s clothes ready to wear.
+Low to medium heat settings are ideal for sheets, blouses and undergarments, while no-heat settings are designed for heat-sensitive fabrics or garments containing rubber or plastic.
+When in doubt, always refer to your garment’s care tag for specific drying instructions and consult your user manual to help choose a setting and keep your family’s clothes ready to wear.

-1. No heat or fluff
+No heat or fluff icon

-2. Timed dry
+Timed dry icon

-3. Delicates or less dry
+Delicates or less dry icon

 This dryer setting uses a low temperature to dry and help prevent your clothes from shrinking.
 This is best used for lightweight shirts and pants, delicates and athletic wear.

-4. Normal or regular
+Normal or regular icon

-5. More dry or very dry
+More dry or very dry icon

 This dryer cycle uses a high temperature to dry sturdy fabrics, like jeans and towels.

-6. Heavy duty or heavy dry
+Heavy duty or heavy dry icon

-7. Permanent press
+Permanent press icon

-Permanent press settings can help remove and reduce wrinkles with a medium heat and cool down.
-This cycle may be labeled as “wrinkle control” on Whirlpool® dryers, with some models featuring a dedicated Wrinkle Shield option to help keep wrinkles from setting into clean, dry fabrics.
+Permanent Press settings can help remove and reduce wrinkles with a medium heat and cool down.
+This cycle may be labeled as “Wrinkle Control” on Whirlpool® Dryers, with some models featuring a dedicated Wrinkle Shield Option to help keep wrinkles from setting into clean, dry fabrics.
+Learn more about Permanent Press vs. Delicate cycles.

-8. Tumble dry
+Tumble dry icon

-9. Steam dry
+Steam dry icon

-Steam dryers with this setting inject steam at the end of a cycle to help keep wrinkles from setting into clean, dry fabrics.
-Select Whirlpool® washers feature a Wrinkle Shield Plus Option with Steam that uses tumbling and steam for improved wrinkle-fighting performance for up to 150 minutes after the cycle ends, or until you open your dryer door.
+Select Whirlpool® Dryers feature a Wrinkle Shield Plus Option with Steam that uses tumbling and steam for improved wrinkle-fighting performance for up to 150 minutes after the cycle ends, or until you open your dryer door.

 Choose the right laundry cycle for every fabric